rlaace423/ssm-commander/README.md

 # SSM Commander

 ## CLI tool to simplify the management and execution of AWS SSM commands.
-Easily create, store, list, and run your SSM commands with an interactive prompt.
+Easily create, list, and run your SSM commands with an interactive prompt.

 To install dependencies: